Aishwarya Rai Bachchan RUBBISHES Family Fight Rumours; Shares A WOW PIC With Jaya & Amitabh Bachchan

 As expected, Aishwarya Rai Bachchan gave a royal ignore to the trolls and went on to post adorable pictures with Aaradhya on her Instagram page.

-Aishwarya, On The Work Front
+Aishwarya On The Work Front

 On the professional front, Aishwarya Rai Bachchan will be next seen in Fanney Khan, which is scheduled to release on August 3, 2018.